Find this month's constraint.

 A replacement for proper sales ownership

-If the first workflow proves valuable, we can discuss a larger implementation path after the sprint.
+If the first corrective action proves valuable, we can discuss a larger implementation path after the monitor cycle.

 What We Need